Description

 - Art Store subscription requires an additional fee for access to premium artwork.

-- The motion sensor in Art Mode could be more responsive in dim lighting.
+- The motion sensor in Art Mode is unreliable in dim lighting.

 Integrated Smart TV Features